Termites and timber decay present a significant hazard to the built environment in many parts of Australia.

 Waxwood is a form of timber preservation that contains no arsenic or chrome like traditional treated timber.
 It is treated against insect and fungal attack.
 So termites wont eat it, or rot affect it.

-It has been developed to provide an alternative to traditional arsenic and chrome based timber preservation products.
+The termite treated timber has been developed to provide an alternative to traditional arsenic and chrome based timber preservation products.

 We have been producing Waxwood for over ten years at Sawmill Trading Company.
 It is used for all aspects of outdoor construction, from timber decks and vegetable patches in residential backyards, to bridge and jetty supports in large civil projects.